 Take your family on one of the islands best boat excursion – snorkelling for starfish.

 If you want a Caribbean island vacation away from the cruise ships and crowded resorts, the Los Roques archipelago customized scuba diving vacation package from Angel-Eco Tours is for you.

 Scuba diving packages are available upon request.
-Many travelers add this package on to another Angel-Eco Tours trip.
+Many travellers add this package on to another Angel-Eco Tours trip.
 Remember to allow an extra day for travel to acclimatize after a scuba trip.

 One of the most sought-after fish is the Bone Fish, they don’t grow enormous but for the average or even seasoned fisherman or woman it is one of the favourites to catch and high on their bucket list.